Effect-TS/effect/packages/cluster-workflow/README.md

 An Activity is a core component within a workflow.
 It serves a versatile role, enabling you to interact with databases, make HTTP requests, or write to the file system, among other actions.
 Each Activity must be distinctly identified by a unique string within the workflow's execution process.

 Behind the scenes, a persistent log tracks all activities, which is why it's necessary to define schemas for both successful outcomes and potential errors associated with an Activity.
-You'll also need to provide the actual code, or "body," of the Activity, which can perform any operation you require.
+You'll also need to provide the actual code, or "body", of the Activity, which can perform any operation you require.

 **Key Aspects of an Activity**: